Horsham railway station: Services

+In the peak hours, the station is served by a single service between London Bridge and Bognor Regis (via Littehampton).

 On Sundays, the service to London Victoria via Epsom does not run.
-In addition, the service to Peterborough is reduced to 1 tph and only runs as far as London Bridge.
-Mainline services are reduced to 1 tph with no service to Southampton and trains dividing at Barnham instead of Horsham.
+In addition, the Thameslink service is reduced to 1 tph and runs to Bedford, instead of Peterborough.
+Mainline services are reduced to 1 tph and trains divide at Barnham instead of at Horsham.

 Motive power depot

 A small wooden motive power depot was built at the station in 1876.
 This was replaced by a brick-built ten-road semi-roundhouse together with a 46 ft (14 metre) turntable in 1880.
-This in turn was extended with a further eight-roads in 1900.
+This in turn was extended with a further eight roads in 1900.
 In 1927 the Southern Railway installed a 55 ft (16.8 metre) turntable.
 This depot was closed in 1964.

 Signalbox

 Nearby is the type 13 signal box dating from 1938, which is also Grade II listed.
 It closed in 2005 when its controls were transferred to Three Bridges Integrated Electronic Control Centre.